Cultural Compass: Mozart masterpiece, science fiction and environmental art

-Midsummer Mozartiade Festival, 17 to 22 June, Brussels
+Midsummer Mozartiade Festival, 17-22 June, Brussels

 Each summer, this festival brings together Belgian and international talent to celebrate operatic masterpieces, with a special focus on the works of Mozart.